jundalisay/superb/content/en/research/sarkar/yogic-treatments/leucorrhoea.md

-+++
+---
-title= "Natural Remedies for Leucorrhoea"
+title: "Natural Diet for Leucorrhoea"
-#heading= "Natural Treatments and Herbal Remedies"
+date: 2022-01-31
+author: "PR Sarkar"
-description= "If a woman suffers from anaemia for whatever reason, the organs of the body become incapable of supplying an adequate amount of blood to the uterus" image= "/photos/med/leucorrhea.jpg" linkb= "/research/sarkar/yogic-treatments/leucoderma" linkbtext= "leucoderma" linkf= "/research/sarkar/yogic-treatments/menstruation" linkftext= "menstruation" icon = "/icons/yoga.jpg"
+description: "If a woman suffers from anaemia for whatever reason, the organs of the body become incapable of supplying an adequate amount of blood to the uterus"
-+++
+image: "/photos/med/leucorrhea.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms